eugenetriguba/bolt/README.md

 # the current working directory.
 You may also use an absolute
 # path.
 directory_path = "migrations"
+# The migration versioning style you prefer.
+Supported options
+# are "timestamp" and "sequential".
+Defaults to "timestamp".
+#
+# Note: It is not supported to change migration version styles
+# once one is picked and migrations have been applied.
+version_style = "timestamp"

 # Connection parameters for the database Bolt will be
 # applying migrations to.
 All connection parameters are